 Scan down the 5 I’ve listed and try one out.

 You may have to try each recipe to determine which one is best for your family.

 Cheese grater (Sturdy food processor with a grating attachment or a blender can work well too)

 Large saucepan (needs to hold at least six cups of water)

 2 cups borax (find it here)

-Large bucket.
-Needs to hold approximately two gallons.
+Large bucket (that can hold approximately two gallons)

 Step One: Grate 8 ounces of your soap (about one cup)

 Step Three: Add washing soda and borax.
 Continue stirring.
-Mixture will thicken.
+The mixture will thicken.
 Remove from heat.